scriptituk/xfade-easing/README.md

 There are better and faster ways to use GL Transitions with FFmpeg:
 - [gl-transition-scripts](https://www.npmjs.com/package/gl-transition-scripts) includes a Node.js CLI script `gl-transition-render` which can render multiple GL Transitions and images for FFmpeg processing
 - [ffmpeg-gl-transition](https://github.com/transitive-bullshit/ffmpeg-gl-transition) is a native FFmpeg filter which requires building ffmpeg from source
-- [ffmpeg-concat](https://github.com/transitive-bullshit/ffmpeg-concat) is a Node.js package that requires installation and a lot of temporary storage
+- [ffmpeg-concat](https://github.com/transitive-bullshit/ffmpeg-concat) is a Node.js package which requires installation and a lot of temporary storage
 - (the FFmpeg [xfade_opencl](https://ffmpeg.org/ffmpeg-filters.html#xfade_005fopencl) filter can do custom transitions from OpenCL source but enablement is quite involved and OpenCL is not OpenGL)

 ## Expression generator CLI script